"Just take paracetamol and lie down in a dark room.", what you've probably been told

 What the guideline actually says

 GPs often stop at one or two preventives and never document the failure trail that unlocks CGRP injections or Botox.
-Medication-overuse headache from daily triptans or codeine is also routinely missed, and patients are rarely told that CGRP injections are NHS-funded under specific NICE TAs once the preventive ladder is exhausted.
+Candesartan as an off-label preventive is frequently forgotten.
+Medication-overuse headache from daily triptans or codeine is also routinely missed, and patients are rarely told that CGRP injections are NHS-funded under specific NHS Technology Appraisals once the preventive ladder is exhausted.

 Source: Headaches in over 12s: diagnosis and management (CG150)